By Steve Pike, Founder of Urban Islands Project

 Here’s the short version of his story.
 He and his wife sensed a definite call to start a church in the heart of the city.
-Following the guidance of his sending organization, he rented a fantastic venue in one of most rapidly growing neighborhoods in the city.
-He recruited a young, enthusiastic team of young adults, spared no expense in creating logos, banners, signage, website and swag to give the church a vibe of excellence and relevance.
-He himself is an outstanding communicator and he recruited a worship band that was off the charts good.
+Following the guidance of his sending organization, he rented a fantastic venue in one of the most rapidly growing neighborhoods in the city.
+He recruited an enthusiastic team of young adults and spared no expense in creating logos, banners, signage, websites and swag to give the church a vibe of excellence and relevance.
+He himself is an outstanding communicator and he recruited a worship band that was off-the-charts good.
 According to the guidance of his sending organization, he did everything exactly right.
 This should have been an out-of-the-park home run.

 Instead, less than two years after their launch Sunday, they made the painful decision to close the church.
 Here are some of the factors that contributed to their decision: